|

 Fact is they did change to be more inclusive, which they didn't have to do if their intention was to pump all attendees with their particular brand of God lovin' (Christianity).
 I feel, though, that this distinction will get lost in many implementations and we'll just end up with even more Establishment Clause-related lawsuits and "persecuted" idiots like this guy:

+Quote: Senior counsel David Cortman of the Alliance Defense Freedom, which represented the town, applauded the court for affirming "that Americans are free to pray."
 Also, with regard to the OP, the act of praying itself wasn't the main focus of this case because it was already extensively addressed in Marsh v.
 Chambers, which was an integral part of both the opinion of the court and the dissenting opinion.

 サーバ: Shiva